 The Garvin H. Johnston Library was constructed in 1968 with additions in 1973 and 1991.
 The Pearl River Community College Library was named by the Board of Trustees to honor former President Dr. Garvin H. Johnston in 2003.
-Providing a variety of learning resources, including the Learning Lab and Media Services, the library contains more than 47,000 books, 8,000 online books, about 7,000 bound periodicals, 140 current periodicals, 4,300 rolls of microfilm, and almost 3,000 volumes of microfiche that can be retrieved through the Online Public Access Catalog (OPAC).
-Access to periodicals is obtained through a number of print periodical indexes, as well as the online Magnolia Project.
-Back issues of the New York Times, the Wall Street Journal, the Clarion Ledger, and the Hattiesburg American are available on microform.
-Online access to newspapers is obtained through Newspaper Source and through the PRCC Web page.
+It provides a variety of learning resources, including the Learning Lab, Media Services, and the Online Public Access Catalog (OPAC).